mxcl/LegibleError/README.md

 to `localizedDescription`. `legibleDescription` is always appropriate for communicating to *you*, the developer, which error happened.
 Use it in logs and to supplement a good message for the user.

+## Way better descriptions on Linux

+Linux is a little behind, usually you only get `The operation could not be completed` on Linux.
+We fully support Linux.

 # Supporting mxcl